-Sasol is an international integrated chemicals and energy company headquartered in South Africa that leverages the talent and expertise of our more than 30,000 people working in 33 countries.
+Sasol is an international integrated chemicals and energy company that leverages technologies and the expertise of more than 30,000 people working in more than 30 countries.
 We develop and commercialize technologies, and build and operate world-scale facilities to produce a range of high-value product streams, including liquid fuels, chemicals and low-carbon electricity.

 |Sasol Founded to Make Oil from Coal in South Africa|

 |Sasol, Headquartered in Johannesburg, South Africa, Expanded into North America with the Purchase of CONDEA Vista's Assets.|

 |Sasol Limited Listed on the New York Stock Exchange in April, Shares Opened at $10.90 USD. |

 |Sasol North America's Research and Development Resources move from Austin, TX to the Lake Charles Chemical Complex |

 |Sasol Limited Board announced plans to build a new unit at the Lake Charles Chemical Complex.
 A first-of-a-kind technology designed by Sasol engineers to produce hexene and octene from ethylene. |

 |In September of 2011, Louisiana Governor Bobby Jindal and the Managing Director of Sasol Synfuels, Ernst Oberholster, visited the Lake Charles Chemical Complex for a special announcement.
 They jointly announced that Sasol had approved a feasibility study to build a gas-to-liquids plant adjacent to the existing complex.
 Two months later, it was announced that the company would also study building a world-scale ethane cracker for the same area.|

 In November of 2011, Sasol began construction on the worlds-first tetramerization unit to manufacture co-monomers at the Lake Charles Chemical Complex.
 Beneficial operation is expected in early 2014.